We combine new mobile phone sensing techniques with traditional demographic methods.

 We are developing open source applications for collecting and analyzing activity-space data.

 The Activity-Space Project is aimed at better understanding human mobility at the scale of cities.
 By studying daily patterns of movement across a city, we can learn about access to resources and exposure to hazards.
 We can learn about barriers that lead to inequality and opportunities to improve peoples' lives.
-This project requires participation: We are looking for volunteers to answer a short survey and to track their activity-spaces using an open source mobile phone application that is designed to protect privacy.
-Members of the research team will be walking all over Barcelona during the spring of 2018 looking for volunteers.

 Image: Activity-Space simulation in Buffalo, New York, USA.
 John R.B.
 Palmer (2013), Activity-Space Segregation: Understanding Social Divisions in Space and Time, Dissertation, Princeton University.